KDugg84/CI-eGrub-MS4-GP/README.md

 * text-danger: #dc3545, a shade of red (ruby) used with the font awesome cross icons.

-* btn-outline-primary: a shade of cyan-blue used to style all buttons used in placing orders and marking the orders as dispatched.
+* btn-outline-primary: #007bff, a shade of cyan-blue used to style all buttons used in placing orders and marking the orders as dispatched.

+* btn-info: #17a2b8, a shade of cyan used to style the staff login button.

 CSS: